plediii/dual-broadcast/README.md

 ## Disconnecting

-A client is unsubscribed from all subscriptions, and removed as a potential subscription host, by sending a disconnect message.
+A client is unsubscribed from all subscriptions, and removed as a potential subscription host, by sending a disconnect message:
 ```javascript
 domain.send(['disconnect', 'client', xxxxx]);
 ```